aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.22.11 (September 26, 2020) =
+* Improvement: Always include query parameters when linking to pages in the shortcode page suggestions (thanks lellolallo).

 = Version 2.22.10 (August 28, 2020) =
 * Improvement: Avoid a modsecurity issue for cosmoweb.